A unification of the coding theory and OAQEC perspective on hybrid codes: Two perspectives

 A necessary condition for the existence of such a $\mathcal{U}$ is

-Moving from OQEC to OAQEC will require another generalization.
-In the Schrodinger picture our states are changing with time.
-Thus the expectation value of a fixed operator, $A$, acting on a system, $\rho$, which is experiencing an error, $E_i$, is given by $\text{tr}({A E_i \rho E_i^{\dagger}})$.
-Due to the cyclic properties of trace this equivalent to the expectation value of an operator which is experiencing an error acting on a fixed system $\text{tr}({ E_i^{\dagger} A E_i \rho})$.
-This form implies that the error is acting on the observable while the system stays fixed, this is the Heisenberg picture.
-For every trace preserving channel in the Schrodinger picture that acts on state $\rho$, there exists a corresponding dual map which is unital acting on the observable $A$.
+We now move from OQEC to OAQEC.
+In the Schr\"odinger picture, our states change with time.
+Thus the expectation value of an operator, $A$, acting on a system, $\rho$, which is experiencing an error, $E_i$, is given by $\text{tr}({A E_i \rho E_i^{\dagger}}) = \text{tr}({ E_i^{\dagger} A E_i \rho})$.
+The right-hand side of the equation implies that the error is acting on the observable (a Heisenberg picture of the error).
+For every trace-preserving channel in the Schr\"odinger picture that acts on state $\rho$, there exists a corresponding dual map which is unital acting on the observable $A$.